sap-tutorials/Tutorials/tutorials/mlb-hxe-tools-sql-eclipse/mlb-hxe-tools-sql-eclipse.md

 ---
-title: Use the SAP HANA Tools for Eclipse as a SQL query tool for SAP HANA, express edition
+title: Use the SAP HANA Tools for Eclipse as a SQL query tool with SAP HANA, express edition
 description: Provide details on the installation and configuration of the SAP HANA Tools for Eclipse and connect to SAP HANA, express edition.
 primary_tag: products>sap-hana\, express-edition
 tags: [ tutorial>how-to, tutorial>beginner, products>sap-hana\, express-edition ]